kokossVN/fcitx5-auto-inputsw/README.md

 #### Configure
 Check Activate Window class in `log_streaming.sh`

-Put your class into 1 of 2 array `~/.config/fcitx5-auto-inputsw/config`
+Then Put your class into 1 of 2 array `~/.config/fcitx5-auto-inputsw/config`